Cross country road trip day 2: Deming, NM to Amarillo, TX

 About 30 miles southwest of Amarillo.
 Almost there!

-The car drew more attention as I was unloading, and I had a brief conversation with a man and his teenage son who were sitting outside the main entrance of the hotel getting some fresh air.
+The car drew more attention as I was unloading at the hotel, and I had a brief conversation with a man and his teenage son who were sitting outside the main entrance of the hotel getting some fresh air.
 People sure do like the Corvette – and I was starting to find that I enjoyed talking about it as well.
 After two full days of driving thus far, I was really starting to get attached to it.

 And that’s a good thing because I was pretty hungry at that time, and I wanted to find a grocery store to stock up on food and snacks for the coming days.
 Unfortunately, the nearest store was 10 miles away.
 It nearly killed me to get back into that car for more driving, but that feeling was washed away as soon as I pressed the Start button and brought her back to life.
 It’s a pretty special car that can get me excited about driving it again when I was already completely exhausted from driving already.